shonuff1221/SolanaTokenSniper/README.md

 The Solana Token Sniper is a Node.js project built with TypeScript, designed to automate the buying and selling of tokens on the Solana blockchain.
 This script is configured to detect the creation of new liquidity pools and execute token purchases automatically.

 With customizable parameters, you can tailor the strategy to suit your needs.
-The primary goal of this project is to educate users about the essential components required to develop a simple token sniper, offering insights into its functionality and implementation.
+The primary goal of this project is to educate users about the essential components required to develop a simple token sniper, offering insights into its functionality and implementation!

 ### Features